amura11/ha-secret-service/README.md

     * _Category_:  `Integration`
 1. Click "Add"
 1. Close the modal then click _Explore & Download Repositories_
-1. Search for `Secret Checker`` and select the repository
+1. Search for `Secret Service` and select the repository
 1. Click the _Download_ button
 1. Restart Home Assistant
 1. Add an [entry to your configuration](#main-configuration) for the Secret Service